-Note: the Keyword is what you will later type into the Omnibox to search Wikipedia directly.
-Make it short so it’s quick to type and remember – you could even use w if you won’t be adding any other search engines starting with the same letter.
+Note: the Keyword is what you will later type into the Omnibox to browse Wikipedia directly.
+Make it short so it’s quick to type and remember – you could even use w if you won’t be adding any other engines starting with the same letter.

 Press OK when finished – you have now created a quick search keyword.

 In Chrome’s Omnibox (address bar), type the Keyword you created earlier e.g. wik